chall32/chall32.github.io/_posts/2015-11-18-windows-dr-using-netbackup-the-full-process.md

 Don't forget to service pack your install to match the version of Windows you are restoring.
 Strange things happen when you restore different service pack versions!

 #### 2. Configure Network
 I kept it simple and did not team my NICs as they were in the O/S being restored.
-Again, I wanted to keep it as simple as possible, so I simply configured one production and one backup NIC witrh the correct IP config.
+Again, I wanted to keep it as simple as possible, so I simply configured one production and one backup NIC with the correct IP config.

 #### 3. Install NetBackup Client
 Again, you want to match your NetBackup client version with the version on your NetBackup master / media server.